Button/Switch/Port Replacement

 About Us

-I started Ypsi/Arbor Electronics Repair in May of 2022 as a side gig with the aim to reduce electronics waste and save people money.
+I started Ypsi/Arbor Electronics Repair in 2022 as a side gig with the aim to reduce electronics waste and save people money.
 I have a BS degree in Mechanical Engineering Technology and over ten years of experience in the automotive industry.
 Much of that has been electrical-oriented.

 I work on a wide range of electronic devices, not limited to the following:

-• Small Appliances
+• Small Appliances (not microwaves)

-• DVD/CD Players & Radios
+• Stereos, tape decks, DVD/CD Players, & Radios

 However, I do NOT currently service the following: